Spatiotemporal Properties of Compressible Magnetohydrodynamic Turbulence from Space Plasma: Results

-Fig.~\ref{fig:3}(e) shows the $f_{\mathrm{rest}}-k_\parallel$ distribution of Alfvénic magnetic power, $P_{\rm BA}(f_{\mathrm{rest}},k_\parallel)=\int P_{\rm BA}(f_{\mathrm{rest}},k_\parallel,k_\perp)dk_\perp$.
-For large scales ($k_\parallel<10^{-5}$ $\rm km^{-1}$), $P_{\rm BA}$ exhibits a nearly constant low-frequency component at $f_{\rm rest}\sim5\times10^{-4}$ Hz, as indicated by the nearly constant power-weighted mean frequency $f_{\rm P_m}$ and its $\pm \sigma$ bounds (white curves).
-The weak dependence of $f_{\rm P_m}$ on $k_\parallel$, together with the decrease of $P_{\rm BA}$ with increasing $k_\perp$ (Fig.~\ref{fig:4}(a)), indicates that the dynamics of these Alfvénic fluctuations are predominantly governed by perpendicular scales, demonstrating that these fluctuations with $k_\parallel\ll k_\perp$ correspond to quasi-two-dimensional (quasi-2D) magnetic structures.
-The compressible magnetic power exhibits similar behavior (Fig.~\ref{fig:8}(g) in Appendix A), indicating that compressible fluctuations also contribute significantly to low-frequency, large-scale quasi-2D magnetic structures.
-The low-frequency behavior is consistent with the findings of simulations \citep{Yuen2025}, which corresponds to the nonlinearity parameter $\chi\gg1$ case since $\omega_{\rm wave}=0$.
-Such features are observed for both Alfvén and slow modes \citep{Yuen2025}.
+Unexpectedly, at large parallel scales, quasi-two-dimensional (quasi-2D) structures are observed that fall outside the theoretical frameworks of both strong and weak turbulence.
+As shown in Figure~\ref{fig:2D_spec}(e), for $k_\parallel<10^{-5}$ $\rm km^{-1}$, the $f_{\rm rest}$-$k_\parallel$ distribution of Alfvénic magnetic power, $P_{\rm BA}(f_{\mathrm{rest}},k_\parallel)=\int P_{\rm BA}(f_{\mathrm{rest}},k_\parallel,k_\perp)dk_\perp$, exhibits a nearly constant ultra-low-frequency component at $f_{\rm rest}\sim5\times10^{-4}$ Hz.
+This feature is indicated by the nearly constant power-weighted mean frequency $f_{\rm P_m}$ and its $\pm \sigma$ bounds (white curves).
+The weak dependence of $f_{\rm P_m}$ on $k_\parallel$, together with the decrease of $P_{\rm BA}$ with increasing $k_\perp$ (Figure~\ref{fig:1D_Alfven}(a)), indicates that the dynamics of these Alfvénic fluctuations are governed by perpendicular scales, demonstrating that these fluctuations with $k_\parallel\ll k_\perp$ correspond to quasi-2D magnetic structures.
+The compressible magnetic power exhibits similar behavior (Figure~\ref{fig:v_n_spec}(g)), indicating that compressible fluctuations also contribute significantly to low-frequency, large-scale quasi-2D magnetic structures.
+The ultra-low-frequency behavior is consistent with the strongly nonlinear regime ($\chi=\frac{\tau_{\rm wave}}{\tau_{\rm nl}}\gg1$), where $\omega_{\rm wave}\sim0$, and is observed for both Alfvén and slow modes in simulations \citep{Yuen2025}.
+Based on an examination of time-series data in the magnetosheath, we identified mirror modes as the dominant structures from their anticorrelation between magnetic and thermal pressures, whereas some events were classified as discontinuities associated with the interplanetary magnetic field (IMF).
+The observational signatures of coherent structures and turbulent ultra-low-frequency continua can overlap in frequency–wavenumber space.
+Therefore, we cannot exclude the possibility that the observed low-frequency continuum includes contributions from coherent structures, such as pressure-balanced structures and mirror modes \citep{Balikhin2010,Zank2023}, in addition to strongly nonlinear turbulence and quasi-2D dynamics.
+The physical nature of these ultra-low-frequency fluctuations is beyond the scope of this work and will be investigated in future studies.